dustMason/nicefort/readme.md

 ```

 ### TODO
-- ui
-  - fix layout bug with inventory table
-  - show location of other players in sidebar (arrow and distance)
-  - `g` to pick up entity player is standing on instead of moving towards
-  - can i do mouse support?
-  - render event types with color/style
 - survival gameplay
   - tools (axe, shovel, etc)
+  - eating / hunger
+  - farming
+    - collect seeds
+    - library of plant entities
+    - growth loop
+    - harvesting
+    - NPCs that eat/trample crops
   - placing crafted items
-  - diagonal movement instead of only manhattan
+  - diagonal movement instead of only manhattan?
 - monsters
   - debouncing system for fighting
-  - all visible NPCs show in sidebar (name, health)
+- ui
+  - fix layout bug with inventory table and make it look consistent
+  - `g` to pick up entity player is standing on instead of moving towards
+  - mouse support
+  - render event types with color/style
 - better map view
   - don't scroll with each move. fit the level on the screen
   - current player renders as `@`, other players use first initial